elh4m/exprimental_robotics_1/experimental_robotics_1/README.md

 ## Code Documentation:

-The code documentation is done using tools Doxygen and Sphinx.
-In the **main** branch the doxygen documentation can be found and for sphinx there is second branch in this respository named **sphinx**.
+The code documentation is done using tools Doxygen  In the **main** branch the doxygen documentation can be found under the name of dconfig.
 ## Contant Info:
 1. Author: ELham Mohammadi
 2. Email: Elham.mohammadi20154@gmail.com